Leadership Cohort

 Frequently Asked Questions - Osheta and Jer Respond

-The Leadership Cohort is a six-month cohort for Christian faith leaders committed to peacemaking and reconciliation in their contexts.
+The Leadership Cohort is a five-month cohort for Christian faith leaders committed to peacemaking and reconciliation in their contexts.

-The program features virtual access to leading voices in global peacemaking, peer group sessions, one-to-one coaching and spiritual direction sessions, and a five-day immersion experience into a point of pain, conflict, or injustice around the world.
+The program focuses on the seven characteristics of conflict-competent leaders, peer group sessions, one-to-one coaching, spiritual direction sessions, and an immersion experience into a point of pain, conflict, or injustice in the world.
 The cohort culminates with an invitation to the Global Immersion Fellowship—a growing community of reconciling leaders committed to ongoing formation and collaboration in the work of repair.

 The Leadership Cohort is a journey.
 It’s a commitment to walk alongside other peacemakers who are committed to seeing our world become a world fueled by love and not hate, seeing us grow in our capacity for conflict resolution, and ultimately seeing us become what Dr. King says is the beloved community.
 The cohort is a place where we own our belovedness.